scipy/scipy.org/www/scipylib/building/windows.rst

     export OPENBLAS_ROOT="C:\\opt"
     export BUILD_BITS=64

-Make sure that each variable makes sense.
-More specifically, make sure that the path that `OPENBLAS_ROOT` points to can be deleted.
-Make sure that the `OPENBLAS_COMMIT` points to the version that you want to build.
+Please check these variables' purpose for a moment.
+More specifically, make sure that you have  write/delete access to the path `OPENBLAS_ROOT` points to.
+The output of the OpenBLAS build will  be collected in this folder.
+Make sure that the `OPENBLAS_COMMIT` points to the correct OpenBLAS commit that you want to build in the cloned repo.
+In the future, `build_openblas` repository might get updated and you might want to get those updates by changing the commit.
 Make sure that the architecture is correctly set to either 32 or 64 bit.
-And after you've made sure of that, build OpenBLAS.
+And after you've made sure of that, start the OpenBLAS build with:

 .. code:: shell

-    .\build_openblas.sh
+    ./build_openblas.sh

 Building OpenBLAS is extremely problematic and may fail if your system is not correctly configured.
 Your build may fail after a few hours and you may have to restart it after